evmos/docs/docs/protocol/index.md

 that together support all the EVM state transitions while ensuring the same developer experience as Ethereum:

-- Ethereum transaction format as a Cosmos SDK `Tx` and `Msg` interface
+- Ethereum's transaction format as a Cosmos SDK `Tx` and `Msg` interface
 - Ethereum's `secp256k1` curve for the Cosmos Keyring
 - `StateDB` interface for state updates and queries
 - [JSON-RPC](../develop/api/ethereum-json-rpc) client for interacting with the EVM

 Most components are implemented in the [EVM module](./modules/evm/index.md).
-To archive a seamless developer UX, however, some of the components are implemented outside of the module.
+To achieve a seamless developer UX, however, some of the components are implemented outside of the module.

 If you want to learn more about how Evmos achieves EVM compatibility as a Cosmos chain,